billdonner/oldbilldonner.github.io/README.md

 Bill's GitHub Stuff
 ===============

-This private project hosts the mini website at <a href=http://billdonner.github.io>billdonner.github.io</a>
+This private project hosts the mini public website at <a href=http://billdonner.github.io>billdonner.github.io</a>